ragedizzer/DocumentSuperSearch/README.md

 Supersearch scans Word documents for terms in:
 - Document body text
 - Hyperlink paths
-- Metadata fields (Doc-ID, Summary, Notes, Tags, Enterprise Keywords, Author) Results are saved to an Excel file and can be emailed via Outlook.
+- Metadata fields (Summary, Notes, Tags, Enterprise Keywords, Author) Results are saved to an Excel file and can be emailed via Outlook.
 Supersearch is a PowerShell-based document discovery tool for Word files.
 It searches body text, hyperlinks, and key metadata fields, then exports results to a structured Excel report.
-This makes it ideal for governance and audit workflows where documents must be grouped or validated by metadata such as Doc-ID, Summary, Tags, or Enterprise Keywords.
+This makes it ideal for governance and audit workflows where documents must be grouped or validated by metadata such as  Summary, Tags, or Enterprise Keywords.

 The output file is audit-friendly because it:
 -Captures where each match was found (body, metadata field, or link)